Key facts

 Course overview

 Build upon the core knowledge and skills required of a professional financial planner by studying Deakin’s Graduate Diploma of Financial Planning.
-Graduate with a fully accredited and approved degree, that enables you to either enter the financial planning profession or expand upon existing career opportunities.
+Graduate with a fully accredited and approved degree, that enables you to either enter the financial planning profession or expand upon existing career opportunities and accreditation requirements.

 Interested in a qualification that enhances and further develops your core financial planning competencies?